dotunolusoga/recommendr/README.md

 > ./recommender manage

 1. Add a recommendation
+2. Edit a recommendation
+3. Delete a recommendation
-2. List all recommendations
+4. List all recommendations
-3. Exit
+5. Exit
 ```
-> 2
+> 3

 ```
+Which recommendation fails to meet your exacting standards "Oh Great & Powerful One"?

-1. Game Of Thrones - George R. R. Martin
+1. Game Of Thrones - George R. R. Martin | You seem too chipper.
+This book where(spoiler alert) everyone dies, should cut you down to size!
-2. Prodigal Daughter - Jeffrey Archer
+2. Prodigal Daughter - Jeffrey Archer | "Some people claim that marriage interferes with romance.
+There's no doubt about it.
+Anytime you have a romance, your wife is bound to interfere." — Groucho Marx
-3. The Third Twin - Ken Follett
+3. The Third Twin - Ken Follett | "Only one man in a thousand is a leader of men -- the other 999 follow women." — Groucho Marx
 ```
 > 3

 ```
-Would you like to?
-1. Edit
-2. Delete
-3. Exit
+Are you sure? (y/n)
 ```
-> 2
+> y

 ```
 "The Third Twin by Ken Follett" has been deleted
 1. Add a recommendation
+2. Edit a recommendation
+3. Delete a recommendation
-2. List all recommendations
+4. List all recommendations
-3. Exit
+5. Exit
 ```